24 of the Best Gothic Horror Movies

 4. Bride of Frankenstein (1935)

-Although it touches on some of the concepts discussed in Mary Shelley’s book, the bride of Frankenstein needs to tell its own story.
+Although it touches on some concepts discussed in Mary Shelley’s book, The Bride of Frankenstein must tell its own story.

 This is how brilliantly and stylishly it succeeds, providing a strong gothic horror backdrop with fantastic performances and an elevated sense of humor, following the events of Universal’s 1931 smash.

-Things pick up when Boris Karloff reappears to give Frankenstein’s Monster even more complexity and intrigue.
-It’s one of the greatest performances of its kind ever.
+Things pick up when Boris Karloff reappears, giving Frankenstein’s Monster even more complexity and intrigue.
+It’s one of the greatest performances of its kind.

-Even though Bride of Frankenstein has a lot of impressive details and features, Boris Karloff is the focal point of one of the greatest movie sequels ever.
+Even though Bride of Frankenstein has many impressive details and features, Boris Karloff is the focal point of one of the greatest movie sequels ever.

 Every performance adds to the enjoyment of fantastic sets, costumes, and classic makeup.